Staying safe online

 - Meet up in a group – if you decide to meet up in person with someone you met online, arrange to do it somewhere public with lots of people.
 Take a couple of friends with you, or make sure there’s a group of friends nearby if you need them.
 Meeting in places like the park where there mightn’t be anyone around can be dangerous.
 If it doesn’t go as you planned, it’s harder to get help or get out of the situation.

 - Avoid chatting with people who make sexual references – you never really know who you’re talking to online, they might well be older or not who they seem.
 If someone starts saying sexual or inappropriate stuff, stop talking to them.
-They might end up asking to meet face-to-face and it can be really dangerous.
+They might end up asking you to meet face-to-face and it can be really dangerous.
 If they won’t leave you alone, contact the Gardaí.

 - Manage your account and app settings – all social media platforms have ways to ensure privacy and restrict access to people you don’t want viewing or interacting with your account.
 Look in the frequently asked question (FAQ) section, or account management section.
 Also you can often google how to change a setting or block someone and the answer is easily available.
 It’s also worth bearing in mind that settings change on sites, so you might want to check them every so often.